 Digital transformation is everywhere and Social Media is a good weapon of choice.
 Over time we have seen copywriters turn into full storytellers, graphical creators and now even data analysts.
 Managers becoming influencers and thought leaders while sales went from cold calling to social selling.
 And now without mistake, it’s the HR environments turn.
+How to implement ambassador marketing in HR recruitment?

 HR is the facilitator of the conversation between the employee and the brand, but not too long ago this used to be only a one-way conversation.
 Since customer centricity quickly extended to employee centricity, employer branding became much more important since they have the great power to create impact.

-Roles of HR within an ambassador programme
+Roles of HR within an ambassador program

 HR helps with company branding on Social: We think it’s important that HR has the right knowledge and training around social media activities to be able to stay in control over the brand name.
 But also the other way around, HR should facilitate social media training to their employees to become better advocates